 In modern business intelligence (BI) projects, understanding the flow of data from the data source to its destination can be a challenge.
 The challenge is even bigger if you have built advanced analytical projects spanning multiple data sources, artifacts, and dependencies.
-Questions like "What happens if I change this data?" or "Why isn’t this report up to date?" can be hard to answer.
+Questions like "What happens if I change this data?" or "Why isn't this report up to date?" can be hard to answer.
 They may require a team of experts or deep investigation to understand.
-We designed data lineage view to help you answer these questions.
+We designed a data lineage view to help you answer these questions.

 Power BI has several artifact types, such as dashboards, reports, datasets, and dataflows.
 Many datasets and dataflows connect to external data sources such as SQL Server, and to external datasets in other workspaces.
 When a dataset is external to a workspace you own, it may be in a workspace owned by someone in IT or another analyst.
 External data sources and datasets make it harder to know where the data is coming from, ultimately.
 For complex projects and for simpler ones, we introduce lineage view.